 As far as the DSL is concerned, there are the following types of TeamCity settings changes.

 These types of settings changes do not require changing the Kotlin DSL as the changes are applied by the server automatically on each settings regeneration from the DSL.
 It is recommended though to update the DSL to newer configs version to reduce performance hit and make Kotlin scripts closer to the settings you see in UI.

-A lot of changes in TeamCity settings fall within this category.
+A lot of changes in TeamCity settings fall into this category.
 For example, some plugin implementing a build step can rename its parameters.
-The DSL from the previous TeamCity version generates a parameter with an old name, but TeamCity can automatically replace the old parameter name with the new one after DSL execution.
+The DSL from the previous TeamCity version generates a parameter with the old name, but TeamCity can automatically replace the old parameter name with the new one after DSL execution.